archanasheshadri/SF311-Infrastructural-event-analysis/Analysis.md

-We have considered the [SF311
+I have considered the [SF311
 data](https://data.sfgov.org/City-Infrastructure/Case-Data-from-San-Francisco-311-SF311-/vw6y-z8j6)
 for the city infrastructural events in San Francisco,which contains a tabular list of reports.
 The duration of the data collected is from May 2014 to August 2015.

 Loading a 247K row file with 16 columns into R can take awhile.
-We have used *readr*, another R package by *ggplot2*, which grants access to a *read\_csv()* function that has nearly 10x the speed of the base *read.csv()* R function.
+I have used *readr*, another R package by *ggplot2*, which grants access to a *read\_csv()* function that has nearly 10x the speed of the base *read.csv()* R function.